Tuukkaleksi/tic-tac-toe/README.md

-#First time making a React APP
+# React App

-This project was built with react.
+This project was built with React App.

-#How to play
+## How to play?

 Not available